-Carmen is an alumna of Emily Carr University of Art + Design, Simon Fraser University, Women in the Director’s Chair, Story Money Impact, and a member of the Directors Guild of Canada.
+Carmen is an alumna of Emily Carr University of Art + Design, Simon Fraser University, Women in the Director’s Chair, Story Money Impact, and she is a member of the Directors Guild of Canada.

 Selected Press